 Business Interruption Insurance Coverage Update: Massachusetts Senate Considers Retroactively Expanding Coverage to Include Covid-19 Based Claims

 Massachusetts State Senator James B. Eldridge from Middlesex and Worcester Districts has introduced a bill (S.D.
-2888) to rewrite and retroactively expand business interruption coverage to include losses caused by COVID-19. […]
+2888) to rewrite and retroactively expand business interruption coverage to include losses caused by […]

 Governor Baker authorizes construction work to resume in Boston and Cambridge; Mayor Walsh responds, extending his order pausing non-essential construction in Boston.